MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 | failed       | A Fault Management Report processing has failed.                                                                                                                                                                                                                                                                                                                                                  |
 | inProgress   | A Fault Management Report processing has started.                                                                                                                                                                                                                                                                                                                                                 |
 | rejected     | This state indicates that the request failed to meet validation rules for `FaultManagementReport` delivery (processing).                                                                                                                                                                                                                                                                          |
+In case id does not
 **Table 10.
 Fault Management Report State Machine states**

 **[R65]** The Seller/Server **MUST** support all Fault Management Report statuses and their associated transitions as described in Figure 30 and Table 10.

 ## 6.14.
-Use Case 14: Retrieve Fault Management Report by Report Identifier
+Use Case 14: Retrieve Fault Management Report by Identifier

 The Buyer/Client can get detailed information about a Fault Management Report from the Seller/Server by using a `GET /faultManagementReport/{{id}}` operation.